-Fiscal 2023 Executive Compensation
+Fiscal 2024 Executive Compensation

-The total compensation paid to our named executive officers for fiscal 2023, as set forth under "- Compensation Tables - Summary Compensation Table", is shown below.
+The total compensation paid to our named executive officers for fiscal 2024, as set forth under "- Compensation Tables - Summary Compensation Table", is shown below.
 The Compensation Committee believes that historical compensation trends demonstrate its focus on the alignment of pay and performance.
-The Chief Executive Officer's fiscal 2023 total compensation was lower than his fiscal 2022 total compensation in part because, at his request, the Compensation Committee reduced his compensation by 20% from September 1, 2022 through December 31, 2024.

-Name Title al Fiscal 2023 mpensation Glenn J. Williams Chief Executive Officer \$ 4,179,560 (1) Peter W. Schneider President \$ 3,430,004 Tracy X. Tan Executive Vice President and Chief Financial Officer (from December 20, 2023) \$ 883,700 Alison S. Rand Executive Vice President and Chief Financial Officer (until December 20, 2023) \$ 2,383,712 Gregory C. Pitts Executive Vice President and Chief Operating Officer \$ 2,393,458
+Name Title Total Fiscal 2024 Compensation Glenn J. Williams Chief Executive Officer \$ 7,190,309 Peter W. Schneider President \$ 3,874,150 Tracy X. Tan Executive Vice President and Chief Financial Officer \$ 2,268,128 Gregory C. Pitts Executive Vice President (former Chief Operating Officer) \$ 2,843,950

-(1) Would have been \$5,060,000 if not for the compensation reduction described above.
+(1)Would have been \$7,632,509 if not for the reduction in compensation requested by our Chief Executive Officer as described elsewhere in this Proxy Statement.